thaison1995/d2server_rem/README.md

 ## Current Status
 * All basic functionalities have been implemnted and verified
 * Only Game Version 1.13 is supported (no plan to support others, however feel free to contribute)
-* Cannot get rid of D2Server.dll completely because doing so would result in improperly initialized Storm.dll (will fix soon)

 ### TBD
 * Admin console (for observability)